NeuracoreAI/neuracore/docs/creating_custom_algorithms.md

 └── requirements.txt          # Optional: additional dependencies
 ```

-## Adding Your Algorithm to NeuraCore
+## Adding Your Algorithm to Neuracore

 ### Option 1: Open Source Contribution

-1. Fork the NeuraCore repository
+1. Fork the Neuracore repository
 2. Add your algorithm to `neuracore/ml/algorithms/your_algorithm/`
 3. Ensure your implementation passes all tests
 4. Submit a pull request to the main repository